The 7 Feminine Archetypes: Discover Who You Are

 The 7 Feminine Archetype Artworks are my personal ode to womanhood and a celebration of the divine feminine in all its forms.
 I hope they inspire you to live your best life and to express your most authentic self.

-I realized people needed a tool to actually implement the wisdom of the archetypes – so I created one.
+This journey has eventually led me to work on the biggest passion project of my life so far, the 7 Feminine Archetype Workbooks: I realized people needed a tool to actually implement the wisdom of the archetypes – so I created one.
 These workbooks are your go-to resource for growing and healing with the power of the Feminine Archetypes.

 If you want to support my work, I would love for you to buy a print or workbook as a special gift for yourself or a dear friend.